 CityPASS New York

-After registration, you will be sent a copy of your pass-through email.
-You can print this or just simply present the pass on your phone at any of the attractions.
+After registration, you will be sent a copy of your New York pass through email.
+You can print this or just simply present the pass on your phone at any of the New York City attractions.

 Also, as we’ve mentioned, you can get access to attractions just by using your phone.